racket/racket/racket/src/cs/README.txt

  * `UNSAFE_COMP` is enabled in "Makefile" --- currently on by default.

-   Effectiveness: Matters the most for "rumble.so", which has its own setting, but otherwise by itself affects a from-source `racket/base` expansion by about 5%.
-See also the interaction with `compile-as-independent?`.

- * `RUMBLE_UNSAFE_COMP` is enabled in "Makefile" --- applies to
-   "rumble.so" even if `UNSAFE_COMP` is disabled.

    Effectiveness: Can mean a 10-20% improvement in loading `racket/base` from source.
-Since the Rumble implementation is in pretty good shape, `RUMBLE_UNSAFE_COMP` is enabled by default.
+Since the implementation is in pretty good shape, `UNSAFE_COMP` is enabled by default.

  * `compile-as-independent?` is #f in "expander.sls" --- currently set
    to #f by default.
 See "Development Mode" above for more